 - The University-level COVID-19 risk assessment and individual roles and responsibilities around carrying out/implementing risk assessments and their identified actions or controls.

-Step 2: Identify priorities and activities that need to resume on campus and when
+Step 2: Identify priorities and activities that need to be carried out on campus

-Within this understanding of the wider context, University-level plans and direction will influence particular priorities and areas or work (and the key activities) that will need to be carried out in order to fully enable the operational running of the University.
+Within this understanding of the wider context, including the latest national advice, University-level plans and direction will influence particular priorities and areas or work (and the key activities) that will need to be carried out in order to fully enable the operational running of the University.